Classifier-agnostic saliency map extraction: Supplementary Material

-In the remained of the appendix we replicate the content of Fig.~\ref{fig:example_masks} for sixteen randomly chosen classes.
+In the remained of the supplementary material we replicate the content of Figure~\ref{fig:example_masks} for sixteen randomly chosen classes.
 That is, in each figure we visualize saliency maps obtained for seven consecutive images from the validation set.
 The original images are in the first row.
 In the following rows masked-in images, masked-out images and inpainted masked-out images are shown.
-As before, we used two instances of CASM (each using a different thinning strategy – {\bf L} or {\bf L100}) and Baseline.
+Here, we used two instances of CASM (each using a different thinning strategy -- {\bf L} or {\bf L100}) and Baseline.